 agFrost = 14.4385

 Notice that the interference is now canceled.
-The Frost beamformer has an array gain of 14 dB, which is 4.5 dB higher than that of the time delay beamformer.
+The Frost beamformer has an array gain of 14.5 dB, which is about 5 dB higher than that of the time delay beamformer.
 The performance improvement is impressive, but has a high computational cost.
 In the preceding example, an FIR filter of order 20 is used for each microphone.
-With all 10 sensors, one needs to invert a 200-by-200 matrix, which may be expensive in real-time processing.
+With all 10 sensors, it needs to invert a 200-by-200 matrix, which may be expensive in real-time processing.

-Next, we want to steer the array in the direction of the second speech signal.
+Next, steer the array in the direction of the second speech signal.
 Suppose you only know a rough estimate of azimuth -5 degrees and elevation 5 degrees for the direction of the second speech signal.

 agFrost2 = 6.1927

 The speech is barely audible.
 Despite the 6.1 dB gain from the beamformer, performance suffers from the inaccurate steering direction.
 One way to improve the robustness of the Frost beamformer against direction of arrival mismatch is to use diagonal loading.
 This approach adds a small quantity to the diagonal elements of the estimated covariance matrix.
 The drawback of this method is that it is difficult to estimate the correct loading factor.
 Here you try diagonal loading with a value of 1e-3.

 agFrost2_dl = 6.4788

-Now the output speech signal is improved and we obtain a 0.3 dB gain improvement from the diagonal loading technique.
+The output speech signal is improved and you obtain a 0.3 dB gain improvement from the diagonal loading technique.